Introduction to Port Logic

-You will primarily use the properties on the Flow tab to control the flow between fixed resources.
-You can open this tab by double-clicking a fixed resource to open its properties window, then clicking the Flow tab:
+You will primarily use the properties under the Input and Output sections of the Properties window to control the flow between fixed resources.
+You can access these by clicking on a fixed resource to open its properties in the Properties window on the right.

 If your simulation model has a fixed resource that is connected to multiple downstream objects, you might want to create logic on your ports that determine which downstream port will receive the outgoing flow item.
 FlexSim provides a variety of pre-programmed types of flows such as:

 - First available - Flow items will move to the first downstream port that is available to receive the item.
 (This is the default setting.)

 - Round robin - Flow items will be sent to each available downstream object in turn.
 The first flow item will move to the first port, the second flow item will move to the second port, and so on.